Nearest train station

 The hotel limits food waste and the use of plastic, PET, paper, cardboard, etc. In the rooms, there are no coffee machines, kettles, tea sachets, or coffee capsules.

 The building is equipped with solar panels, pellet heating, heat recovery, and highly efficient glass wool insulation.
-Chetzeron has a Minergie-P label for buildings with very low energy consumption.
+Chetzeron has Minergie certification for buildings with very low energy consumption.

 Water is taken from a dam a few kilometers from Chetzeron, stored in a tank, and filtered on-site.
 It is considered a precious commodity that is conserved as much as possible.